 Top experts in clinical neuroscience

 Scientists everywhere want to know more about the human brain and how it works.
-The Penn State Neuroscience Institute makes it possible for teams of brain, spinal cord and peripheral nerve experts to conduct research together.
-The Institute also encourages teaching, to share new care methods that come from research.
+Penn State Health Neuroscience Institute makes it possible for teams of brain, spinal cord and peripheral nerve experts to conduct research together.
+The institute also encourages teaching, to share new care methods that come from research.

 We want patients with neurological (nervous system) and psychiatric (mental) diseases to benefit from new treatments.
 Scientists and medical professionals who know more can do more for their patients and the world of medicine.

-The Penn State Neuroscience Institute has an ambitious goal.
-We want to be known around the world as a Center for Excellence in research, patient care and teaching.
-Our network includes The Penn State Milton S. Hershey Medical Center and Penn State College of Medicine, as well as institutions like us throughout Pennsylvania.
+Penn State Health Neuroscience Institute has an ambitious goal.
+We want to be known around the world as a center for excellence in research, patient care and teaching.
+Our network includes Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine, as well as institutions like us throughout Pennsylvania.

 - Assure excellence in basic and clinical research studies that increase our understanding of the normal and diseased brain.

 - Promote the translation of research findings into new treatments for neurological disease, such as brain tumors, epilepsy, Parkinson's disease and stroke.

 - Improve the care of patients with neurological and neurobehavioral diseases, such as confused mental states, Alzheimer’s disease and abnormal behaviors.

 - Provide a rich intellectual environment so those studying neuroscience have the best possible educational experience.